-Support is provided for life science companies built on a scientific idea/technology that has obtained technical Proof of Concept which may lead to development of new products or services with a commercial potential within biomedicine, medical technology and biotechnology for both industrial and nutritional projects.
+Support is provided for Danish anchored life science start-ups, build on a scientific idea/technology that has obtained technical Proof of Concept, to accelerate development of new products or services with a commercial potential within biomedicine, medical technology and biotechnology for both industrial and nutritional projects.

 Non-scientific aspects, identified in the business plan, are equally supported by the BII Incubation Program’s convertible loans, e.g. fulfilling regulatory requirements or educational needs.

-Applying companies must have obtained technical Proof of Concept with clear commercial aspirations, have a solid initial business plan and own/have full license to the IPR of their discovery.
+- Applying companies must have obtained technical proof of concept, have a solid initial business plan and potentially validated partner interest for rapid commercialization.

-If a company submits the same (or a very similar) application in two consecutive application rounds without being granted funding, the company will be quarantined from applying for Incubation convertible loan for a year, except if the company changes to a very different character and focus.
+If a company submits the same (or a very similar) application in two consecutive application rounds without being granted funding, the company will be quarantined from applying for Incubation convertible loan for the next round, unless the company can show clear project progression.

 Funding as convertible loans can be issued by up to DKK 10 million paid in tranches over a period of maximum 18 months based on a detailed business plan and budget (including quotes).